Government of Iran: Assembly of Experts

+The Assembly of Experts, or Assembly of Experts of the Leadership, is a deliberative body of eighty-eight (88) Mujtahids.
+Members are elected by direct public vote for eight-year terms.

+According to Articles 107, 109, and 111 of the Constitution, the duties of the assembly include electing and removing the Supreme Leader of Iran.

+The most recent election was held on 1 March 2024, resulting in the formation of the Sixth Assembly of Experts.
+It convened for the first time on 21 May 2024 and elected Mohammad-Ali Movahedi Kermani as chairman.

 Legislature

 The Legislature of the Islamic Republic of Iran has two parts: the Islamic Consultative Assembly and the Guardian Council.
 The Articles 62-99 are about the Legislature of the Islamic Republic of Iran.

 Consultative Assembly

 Articles 62-90 of the Constitution of the Islamic Republic of Iran are about the Islamic Consultative Assembly.
 In Article 71, it is mentioned that the Islamic Consultative Assembly can establish laws on all matters, within the limits of its competence as laid down in the Constitution.
 According to Article 62, the Islamic consultative Assembly is constituted by the representatives of the people elected directly and by secret ballot.
 Article 64 notes that there are to be two hundred seventy members of the Islamic Consultative Assembly which, keeping in view the human, political, geographic and other similar factors, may increase by not more than twenty for each ten-year period from the date of the national referendum of the year 1368 of the solar Islamic calendar.
 The Parliament currently has 290 representatives, changed from the previous 272 seats since the 18 February 2000 election.
 The most recent election took place on 26 February 2016 and the new parliament was opened on 28 May 2016.